procore/documentation/additional_resources/faq.md

 **How long does my access token last?**

-Once obtained, your access token will last for two (2) hours.
+Once obtained, your access token will last for 15 minutes.
 See [OAuth 2.0 Access Tokens]({{ site.url }}{{ site.baseurl }}{% link oauth/oauth_access_tokens.md %}) for additional information.

 **How long does my refresh token last?**